-Written and Directed by Martin McDonagh | 109 min | ▲▲▲▲△ | In Cinemas
+Written and Directed by Martin McDonagh | 109 min | ▲▲▲▲△ | Disney + and Crave

 A version of this review appeared on FITI in September during the Toronto International Film Festival.

 This film was shot in Inishmore, the largest of the Aran Islands off the west coast of Ireland.
 The story is set on one side of the island, the smallest portion of a small community.
 It takes place in 1923 toward the end of the Irish Civil War, which informs the drama — the terrible conflict is literally within view but also set apart, beyond understanding.

 Otherwise, the island feels utterly remote — a place of expansive, grey skies and dark, ancient homes with thick stone walls.

 Colin Farrell is Pádraic, a farmer who lives with his sister, Siobhan (Kerry Condon), a number of cows and a tiny donkey.
 His lifelong pal down the hill is fiddle player Colm Doherty (Brendan Gleeson), but Colm’s decided he doesn’t want to be Pádraic’s friend anymore.

 This has a seismic impact on the community — including the local wild boy (Barry Keoghan), his father the cop (Gary Lydon), and the witchy old lady (Sheila Flitton).
 Poor Siobhan tries to play conciliator, but her dreams are set somewhere beyond this rocky shore.